uspki/policies/certificate-policy.md

 ### 7.1.4 Name forms

 #### 7.1.4.1 Issuing CA Certificate Subject
-The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.
+The content of the Certificate Issuer Distinguished Name field SHALL match the Subject Distinguished Name of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

+CA Subject Distinguished Name SHALL conform to PrintableString string type in ASN.1 notation.

 #### 7.1.4.2 Subject Information for Standard Server Authentication certificates
 By issuing the Certificate, the CA represents that it followed the procedure set forth in this Certificate Policy and the CA Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.